Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.

 Tricycle Canyon Swing - New Zealand South Island Itinerary

-There’s no backing out once you’re seated on the tricycle.
+There’s no backing out once you’re on the tricycle.
 Simply roll out into the canyon and enjoy the ride!

 Chair canyon swing - Things to do in Queenstown New Zealand